vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/16_rAmas_Hill.md

 The Rāmagiri

 We possess a testimony from the 13th century, not yet known to Dey, which records a local tradition that associates a particular site on Ramtek Hill with this episode of Śambūka’s penance.
 The Ramtek Stone Inscription of the Time 8 Rām.
 3.10.80-84; Rām.
 7.67.5 \(1127\*\).
-The region between the Vindhya and the Śaivala had become deserted after the fall of King Daṇd

-. a, youngest of the hundred sons of
+The region between the Vindhya and the Śaivala had become deserted after the fall of King Daṇḍa, youngest of the hundred sons of

 Ikṣvāku, and had become known as Daṇḍakāraṇya \(Rām.
 7.72.17–18; cf. Rām.
 7.70.16–